Are You A Makeup Artist? Drop A Professional Line!

 10x 4d tips

 Re: Are You A Makeup Artist?
-Drop A Professional Line!
+Drop A Professional Line! by mohawkchic(f): 9:46pm On Apr 18, 2009

 ~Keep your makeup Sponges and Brushes clean. . . .
 Wash them regularly using an Antibacterial Face Wash.
 Let them air dry . . .

 Re: Are You A Makeup Artist?
-Drop A Professional Line!
+Drop A Professional Line! by 2lip: 12:39am On Apr 19, 2009

 No briefs please just my opinion.

 Experts seem to be popping up everywhere with strict dictates and pilosophies that frigten people into tinking that there is only one way to wear(and do) make up that is acceptable and normal, so many rules are handed down by these self appointed cosmetic police.
-Huh

-in a world of constant change and ethniticities blending together, i feel we should broaden our definition of what we consider "acceptable","normal" and "beautiful",the future will belong to those with open minds and heart who can appreciate beauty in all its forms.
-Kiss
+in a world of constant change and ethniticities blending together, i feel we should broaden our definition of what we consider "acceptable","normal" and "beautiful",the future will belong to those with open minds and heart who can appreciate beauty in all its forms. kiss[color=#000099]

-beauty, its amazing, Smiley[
+beauty, its amazing, smiley[

 Re: Are You A Makeup Artist?
-Drop A Professional Line!
+Drop A Professional Line! by epstitch(f): 10:33am On Jul 11, 2009

 There are no rules to makeup application but there are tricks and tips, techniques to achieving a better output with what you use,